2025-environmental-bioinformatics/Lab-Unix/README.md

 You can see how these tools can be endlessly pieced together to do some really powerful manipulations!

 > **Exercise Break:** Find a partner and try working through  these exercises.
->- What is the difference in function between `sort` and `sort -n`.
+>- What is the difference in function between `sort` and `sort -n`?
 Try sorting one of the `.out` files to figure it out.
->- Write a command that will identify the index value ( number in the first column) that has the largest value in the third column of `hiztory.out` .
-Return *only* the number in the first column and save the input to a file called big index.
+>- Write a command that will identify the index value (number in the first column) that has the largest value in the third column of `hiztory.out` .
+Return *only* the number in the first column and save the input to a file called big_index.
 Hint: look at the man pages to find useful flags.
 ```text
 ```

 ## 2.7.
 Automation with for loops
 **Loops** are a programming construct which allows us to perform a series of commands in the same way for each item in a list.
 Loops facilitate automation and save you time-- moreover loops reduce the amount of typing required (and mistakes made).
 So, if you ever find yourself thinking: gosh-- I want  to do this one thing to all 10502395 of my files.
 You should think: `for loop`.

-Loops are common across programming languages.
-Today we will be  writing one in `bash` but we will also learn how to write them in `python` later on.
+Loops are common across programming languages; today we will be  writing one in `bash`.
 Regardless of the language the general format is the same:

 ```
 ### PSEUDO CODE